fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Add-AadrmTemplate.md

 ### -Descriptions
 Specifies a list of descriptions for the template.

 Create names and descriptions for multiple locale IDs by using the hash-table syntax in Windows PowerShell.
 There must be at least one name/description pair.
 The locale IDs for names and descriptions must match each other.

 $descriptions = @{}

 $descriptions\[1033\] = "This content is confidential and should not be shared externally"

-$descriptions\[1034\] = "Este contenido es confidencial y no debe ser compartido fuera de la organización"
+$descriptions\[1034\] = "Este contenido es confidencial y no debe ser compartido fuera de la organizaciÃ³n"

 ```yaml
 Type: Hashtable